 Ben Coad signed terms as a junior professional with the county ahead of the 2014 summer having played six 40-over matches in the Yorkshire first-team in 2013, taking three wickets.

-He has impressed for the Yorkshire Academy and second XI for three summers, and has been described as a bowler similar to Steve Patterson by former second XI coach Paul Farbrace.
+He has impressed for the Yorkshire Academy and Second XI for three summers, and has been described as a bowler similar to Steve Patterson by former Twos coach Paul Farbrace.

 “He’s your workhorse who will bowl you 25 overs a day without bowling any rubbish.
 He’s a good, solid day in day out performer.
 We’ve got very good hopes for him,” he explained.

 Coad was educated at Thirsk School and Sixth Form College, where Karl Carver – two years younger – was also educated.

 2011 – Took 6-31 for the Academy in a Yorkshire Premier League match against York in August.